olga-demidko/documentation/docs/guide/np-web-ui/advanced-set-up/using-repeaters-scripts/managing-scripts.md

  ![script-delete](../media/repeaters-scripts/script-delete.png ':size=45%')

-## Loading a script to a Repeater
+## Loading a Script to a Repeater
-To upload a specific script to a specific Repeater, do the following:
+To load a script to a specific Repeater, do the following:
 1. Go to the **Repeaters** section.
 2. From the list of available Repeaters, select the one you need.
 3. Click ![dots-icon](../media/repeaters-scripts/dots-icon.png ':size=2%') next to the selected Repeater, and then select **Edit**.